 - 3.6.4 The service vehicle forecast shown above indicates that the Proposed Development will result in an additional seven service vehicles per day, resulting in a negligible increase of one in peak hour movements.
-As the Proposed Development seeks a flexible A1/A3/B1 space this has been assumed to be A1 Retail as this represents an absolute worst case. - 3.6.5 On the basis of calculations presented above, it is considered that the Proposed Development will not materially impact on the capacity of loading areas in the vicinity of the site.
+As the Proposed Development seeks a flexible A1/A3/B1 space and a flexible A1/B1 space they have been assumed to be A1 Retail as this represents an absolute worst case. - 3.6.5 On the basis of calculations presented above, it is considered that the Proposed Development will not materially impact on the capacity of loading areas in the vicinity of the site.